Posted 22 August 2011 - 11:07 AM

 Mom-tested positive Igenex PCR Lyme, and positive Bartonella 2011.

-Went through extensive Lyme/Bart treatment, improvements, ongoing work on gut health.
+Went through extensive Lyme/Bart treatment, lasting improvements.

 Posted 22 August 2011 - 04:07 PM